The dates for the 2015 SpinIn are:

 Is the treasure of FRIENDSHIP you granted to me.

-The first of the early bird entries are already being measured.
+The first of the early bird entries are already being measured, both alpaca and wool.

 The Longest Thread contest takes place before the Spin-in.
 This is a truly International contest with spinners from all over the world participating.
 The contest was created to enhance the quality of fine spinning around the world.
 It’s theme is to ‘link spinners throughout the world in friendship and greater understanding’.